Feeling overwhelmed? Help! When it’s a new homeschool year and you’re already behind.

 Nevertheless, high school academics MUST happen because graduation NEEDS to happen.
 Here’s how to dig out of the hole:

-Step One-Half: Download this freebie.
+Step One-Half: This short guide may help.
 Do it now!

 Step One: Prayer!
 (First, last and always!)